ruby-next/ruby-next/README.md

 Alternatively, you can load the patch from the command line by running: `rubocop -r ruby-next/rubocop ...`.

+We recommend using the latest RuboCop version, 'cause it has support for new nodes built-in.

 Also, when pre-transpiling source code with `ruby-next nextify`, we suggest ignoring the transpiled files:

 ```yml